 Even though the West Course plays long, we both thought that it was a very fair course.
 It has the distance, but it isn’t too narrow which allows you to hit driver off most tees.
 Consequently, if you put your ball in the right spots you certainly have chances to score well.
 There are also some good undulations in a couple of the fairways, so you can get some roll which helps to counter the length.
 If you’re not on your game though, the demanding West Course could prove to be a tough day.

-The green speed measured 10,4 the day we played, which while not being super-fast, they were in absolute perfect condition.
+The green speed measured 10,4 the day we played, which while not being super-fast, they were in absolutely perfect condition.
 It is critical though that you keep the ball below the hole.
-I missed a couple times long, and the downhill putt isn’t for the faint at heart!
+I missed a couple of times long, and the downhill putt isn’t for the faint at heart!

 Inevitably, you are going to ask us which of the courses we preferred.
 As we mentioned elsewhere, we both agree that the West Course lived up to its top 100 ranking.
 And if we were forced to only choose one course, it would be the West Course!